fabiospampinato/mild-map/readme.md

 It has the same API of a WeakMap, except that it just works with primitives too.

+It also implements the `size` property, like a Map.

 ## License

 MIT © Fabio Spampinato